SwedbankPay/swedbank-pay-woocommerce-paymentmenu/readme.txt

 == Changelog ==
 = 2025.09.30    - version 4.1.0 =
 * Feature       - Added support for WooCommerce Subscriptions.
 * Tweak         - The order status is now determined directly by WooCommerce.
-Previously, an authorized order was incorrectly set to "on-hold".
+Previously, an authorized order was set to "on-hold".
 * Tweak         - A captured order will now be set to "completed" instead of the previous "processing" status.

 = 2025.09.02    - version 4.0.1 =